Overview

 There are many factors that make an application to the PhD in Public Health competitive, including:

-• Clearly articulated public health research interest that aligns with at least one GCH faculty member.
+- Clearly articulated public health research goals that align with an area of focus with of at least one GCH faculty member.

 What happens after I submit my application for the PhD in Public Health to SOPHAS?